Introduction-to-Computer-Engineering/assignment-9-workshop-in-applied-ethics-babybeans/group.md

 #### 1) In a small group up to 5 people, imagine you are a small tech startup.
    ##### i) Members:
-   Leean Woo
+   Leean Woo,
-   Vincent Feil
+   Vincent Feil,
-   Jessica Gardner
+   Jessica Gardner,
-   Joaquin Trujillo
+   Joaquin Trujillo,
    Bruce Liu

    ##### ii) Choose a President: